Skip to main content

 • make menuconfig

 14. You should now see a config menu, use the arrow keys on your keyboard to match the options selected in the image.
+Double check your control board - some use the STM32H743 chip.
+The chip model is marked on the chip itself.
 When done, press Q and then Y to save.

 • You should now see a config menu, use the arrow keys on your keyboard to match the options selected in the image.